Catchxu/M2ASDA/docs/index.md

 ## Source codes
-All the source codes of M2ASDA are available on [GitHub](https://github.com/Catchxu/STANDS).
-We also provide [API documentation](https://catchxu.github.io/M2ASDA/reference/stands/) to help you understand the code and functionality of M2ASDA.
+All the source codes of M2ASDA are available on [GitHub](https://github.com/Catchxu/M2ASDA).